-2. Solve qualitative and quantitative problems, using appropriate mathematical and computing techniques.
+2. Solve qualitative and quantitative problems, using appropriate statistical mechanics and computing techniques.

 3. Perform experiments which involve making correct and appropriate use of a range of scientific equipment, keeping an accurate record of experimental work and analysing results and reaching non-trivial conclusions from them.

-4. Communicate the results of both theoretical and experimental work in various forms including written reports, oral presentations and poster presentations.
+4. Communicate at an advanced level the results of both theoretical and experimental work in various forms including written reports, oral presentations and poster presentations.

-PHYS2111 or PHYS2250, PHYS2112 or PHYS2160 and/or PHYS2260, MATH2310
+PHYS2112 or PHYS2160 and/or PHYS2260

-In Term Test: In Term Test
+In Term Test: 3 In Term Tests

-Tutorial / Laboratory Exercises: Weekly Tutorial/Laboratory exercises
+Tutorial / Laboratory Exercises: 12 Weekly Tasks

 Formal Examination: Formal Examination